Quadric rank loci on moduli of curves and K3 surfaces: Introduction

+In order to get a second relation between $\lambda$ and $\gamma$, we distinguish depending on the parity of $g$.
 For odd genus $g$, we obtain a second relation between $\lambda$ and $\gamma$ by considering the locus of $K3$ surfaces $[X,L]\in \cF_g$ for which the embedded surface $\varphi_L: X\rightarrow \PP^g$ has a non-trivial middle linear syzygy.
 In terms of Koszul cohomology groups, we set

 For instance $\mathfrak{Kosz}_3$ consists of quartic $K3$ surfaces for which the map $\mbox{Sym}^2 H^0(X,L)\rightarrow H^0(X,L^{\otimes 2})$ is not an isomorphism.
 Voisin's solution \cite{V1} of the generic Green Conjecture on syzygies of canonical curves ensures that $\mathfrak{Kosz}_g$ is a proper locus of NL type.
 She proved that for a $K3$ surface $[X,L]\in \cF_g$ with $\mbox{Pic}(X)=\mathbb Z\cdot L$, the vanishing